 In my re-working and also new work, I start to bring my visual communications work together with conceptual and technical insights from an OCA leisure course on Landscape Photography.
 My work on that course questioned ‘picturesque’ approaches to landscape photography, raising questions about politics and identities of place and how these are communicated through photographic choices about:

-- choices about format and composition and how these alter the meaning of the image
+- how to photograph: format, composition and visual dynamics how these alter the meaning of the image.

 This project uses images of the A14 Road Bridge across the River Cam where I walk every day to revisit a natural landscape lithograph print produced for Printmaking 2 Natural Landscapes The project extends this earlier work across a number of dimensions:

 - thematically/Voice placing landscape printmaking in the context of the literature on psycho-geography and Edgelands drawing on socio-political landscape photography work (using different images) looking at identities and change on the River Cam: Grassy Corner and Bench on my Landscape Photography blog.

 - technically through significantly developing my software skills in digital monochrome photography (Lightroom, SilverFX and Photoshop) and photo-based printmaking (specifically photoscreen).

 - creatively through looking at the different visual messages conveyed for the same image in different media, and how exploration of a range of media can inspire new approaches and styles in other media.

 I draw inspiration particularly from the high contrast black and white photography of Brassai and Japanese black and white traditions of Zen ink painting and work of photographers like Daido Moriyama and Hiroshi Sugimoto and abstract monoprints of Koichi Yamamoto.